dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 --- abstract

 Client software often desires resources or identity claims that are managed independent of the client.
 This protocol allows a user and/or resource owner to delegate resource authorization and/or release of identity claims to an authorization server.
 Client software can then request access to resources and/or identity claims by calling the authorization server.
 The authorization server acquires consent and authorization from the user and/or resource owner if required, and then returns the authorization and identity claims that were approved.
-This protocol can be extended to support alternative client authentication mechanisms, authorizations, claims, and interactions.
+This protocol can be extended to support alternative authorizations, claims, interactions, and client authentication mechanisms.

-\[Editor: suggestions on how to improve this are welcome!]

-\[Editor: suggestions for other names than XAuth are welcome!]

 --- middle

 # Introduction

-This protocol supports the widely deployed use cases supported by OAuth 2.0 {{RFC6749}} & {{RFC6750}}, and OpenID Connect {{OIDC}}, an extension of OAuth 2.0, as well as other extensions, and other use cases that are not supported, such as requesting multiple authorizations in one request.
+This protocol supports the widely deployed use cases supported by OAuth 2.0 {{RFC6749}} & {{RFC6750}}, and OpenID Connect {{OIDC}}, an extension of OAuth 2.0, as well as other extensions, and other use cases that are not supported, such Grant Requesting multiple authorizations in one request.
 This protocol also addresses many of the security issues in OAuth 2.0 by having parameters securely sent directly between parties, rather than via a browser redirection.

 The technology landscape has changed since OAuth 2.0 was initially drafted.
 More interactions happen on mobile devices than PCs.
 Modern browsers now directly support asymetric cryptographic functions.
 Standards have emerged for signing and encrypting tokens with rich payloads (JOSE) that are widely deployed.